This is Part I of website. Click here to go to Part II.

 Why would above not happen, even though it seems perfectly reasonably explained.
 Again, in our paper, different observers can measure different times but NOT in this specific case.
 Here the light will be seen by both to strike the ends of the traincar simultaneously.

 The predicted non-simultaneity will NOT happen, because Einstein's velocity addition is "linear" just as a Newton's was.
 Einstein failed to abandon this flaw in of "linear" thinking in Newton's laws and thus failed to get the right equations.
+Let me note here that Newton did not have any data that would suggest that light is not obeying classical velocity addition, so there was no reason for him to think beyond classical velocity addition.
+Einstein had the facts about the behavior of light but was unable to abandon the "linear" thinking of classical physics, and built relativity on this continued and flawed "linear" thinking.
 From p.
 6 of our paper: "This (ux+v) term denoting simple "linear" addition appears in both Newtonian physics and relativity.
 In relativity (ux+v) is not the speed of the object as seen by either observer but is still a linear velocity addition.
 In our theory velocity addition is not linear."